-In addition, if you are applying to be accredited for HVAC1, SYS2, BESS1 or BESS2 you must have a documented risk management policy and risk register for each activity.
-Applicants for BESS1 and BESS2 must also have internal audit procedures to monitor implementations.
+In addition, if you are applying to be accredited for activities in a household such as HVAC1 or SYS2 you must have a documented risk management policy and risk register for each activity.
+Applicants for battery activities must also have internal audit procedures to monitor implementations.